serenity-is/docs/fluent_sql/sqlquery_object.md

 ORDER BY Age
 ```

-You may use method like Select, From, OrderBy, GroupBy in any order, and can also mix them (e.g. call Select, then OrderBy, then Select again...)
+You might use methods like Select, From, OrderBy, GroupBy in any order, and can also mix them (e.g. call Select, then OrderBy, then Select again...)

 > Putting FROM at start is recommended, especially when used with Serenity entities, as it helps with auto joins and determining database dialect etc.